1989 Tour de France

 Delgado started the race as the favourite, but lost almost three minutes on his principal rivals when he missed his start time in the prologue individual time trial.
-The race turned out to be a two-man battle between LeMond and Fignon, with the pair trading off the race leader's yellow jersey several times.
+The race turned out to be a two-man battle between LeMond and Fignon, with the pair exchanging the race leader's yellow jersey several times.
 Fignon managed to match LeMond in the prologue, but in the other three individual time trials he lost time to LeMond, who took advantage of aerodynamic elbow-rest handlebars formerly used in triathlon events.
 Delgado launched several attacks in the mountain stages to eventually finish third, while LeMond rode defensively to preserve his chances.
 Fignon rode well in the mountains, including a strong performance at Alpe d'Huez which gave him the race lead on stage 17.

 In the closest Tour in history, LeMond was trailing Fignon by fifty seconds at the start of the final stage, an individual time trial into Paris.
 LeMond was not expected to be able to make up this deficit, but he completed the 24.5 km stage at an average speed of 54.545 kph, the fastest individual time trial ever ridden in the Tour de France up to that point, and won the stage.
 Fignon's time was fifty-eight seconds slower than LeMond's, costing him the victory and giving LeMond his second Tour title by a margin of only eight seconds.
 From stage 5 onward, LeMond and Fignon were the only two men to lead the race.
 The two riders were never separated by more than fifty-three seconds throughout the event.
 Owing to its competitive nature, the 1989 Tour is often ranked among the best in the race's history.